JaviMaciasG/PhD-TFM-TFG-LatexTemplate/HOWTO_ADD_DEGREES_AND_UNIVERSITIES.md

 }
 ```

-`cover-files` is a comma-separated ordered list.
-Every listed file is included, in order. `backpage-file` is optional; omit it when the degree has no back page.
+`cover-files` is a comma-separated ordered list of arbitrary length.
+A profile may contain one file, two files, or more than two files; every listed file is included exactly once and in the declared order.
+The registry does not insert page breaks between them, so each file must provide its own `titlepage`, `\newpage`, `\clearpage`, or equivalent page-boundary handling.
+A missing file produces the normal LaTeX file-not-found error, while repeating a filename includes it repeatedly.
+An empty or omitted `cover-files` value currently produces no cover and is not rejected by the registry, so every normal document profile should declare at least one cover file. `backpage-file` is optional; omit it when the degree has no back page.

 Paths are resolved while compiling from `Book/`, so institutional paths normally start with `cover/<institution>/`.
 Use forward slashes and preserve filename case.